Shota Mishvelidze

 Shota Mishvelidze (შოთა მიშველიძე; born 18 October 1994) is a Georgian male weightlifter, and European Champion competing in the 62 kg category until 2018 and 61 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
-In 2021, he won the silver medal in the men's 61kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

 Career

+Olympic Games

+Mishvelidze competed at two Olympics Games.
+In 2021, he represented Georgia in 61 kg category at the 2020 Summer Olympics in Tokyo, Japan.
+He had one successful attempt in Snatch and Clean & Jerk and finished seventh with 285 kg in total.

+In August 2024, Mishvelidze again competed in the men's 61 kg event at the 2024 Summer Olympics held in Paris, France.
+He lifted 256 kg in total which was enough for a sixth-place finish.

 World Championships

 He competed at the 2017 World Weightlifting Championships in the 62 kg division, winning a bronze medal in the total.
 The competition was close as he was only 1 kg from the silver medalist Yoichi Itokazu and 2 kg from the gold medalist Francisco Mosquera.

+In 2021, he won the silver medal in the men's 61 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

 European Championships

 Mishvelidze competed at the men's 62 kg event at the 2018 European Weightlifting Championships in Bucharest, Romania, winning a silver medal in the snatch portion competition (134 kg), a gold medal in the clean and jerk portion (165 kg) and a gold medal for the total with (299 kg).